JJCAPPE/deskinator/deliverables/report.typ

 === Time Metrics

-Another crucial aspect of the successful and efficient implementation of the deskinator is its speed.
+Another crucial aspect of the successful and efficient implementation of the Deskinator is its speed.
 One of the Key Objectives was for the full sweeping of the table to be completed in under 120 seconds.
-The conducted testing used conservative linear and angular velocity limits (see config.py) but still achieved a mean completion time of 137 seconds, a standard deviation of 3.57 seconds, and a maximum value of 146,25 seconds.
+The conducted testing used conservative linear and angular velocity limits (see config.py) but still achieved a mean completion time of 137 seconds, a standard deviation of 3.57 seconds, and a maximum value of 146.25 seconds.
 Increasing the linear and angular velocity limits by just 21.875% would reduce maximum times to 120 seconds, as well as significantly decreasing the mean time.
 Testing with higher limits has been conducted and showed improved speed performance, but lower limits were chosen for repeated performance due to concerns linked to overheating of the A4988 motor drivers.
 The addition of a heatsink would solve these issues, effectively decreasing mean operating time.

 #figure(
   image("images/distribution-time.png", width: 100%),